 Kathryn graduated from the University of St Andrews in 2017 with an MChem in Chemistry with Medicinal Chemistry.
-During the penultimate year of her degree, she undertook a year-long placement at the diagnostics company Randox Laboratories.
-Back in St Andrews for her final year, her project was on the synthesis of library of analogues to a known neutral sphingomyelinase inhibitor, with the aim to develop an improved treatment for the neglected tropical disease African Trypanosomiasis.
-In her spare time, Kathryn enjoys drinking coffee, travelling and playing racquet sports.
+She undertook an industrial placement at Randox Laboratories, focusing on developing diagnostic solutions for a range of industries.
+Back in St Andrews for her final year, her project was based on the development of a library of analogues to a known neutral sphingomyelinase inhibitor, with the aim to develop an improved treatment for African sleeping sickness, a neglected tropical disease.
+In her spare time, Kathryn enjoys drinking coffee, travelling and playing racket sports.

-- Fluorophore labelled peptides for diagnostic and theranostic applications with Dr Jody Mason, Professor Tony James and Dr Robert Williams; Industrial partner: GSK – PhD project
+- Fluorophore labelled peptides for diagnostic and theranostic applications with Professor Jody Mason, Professor Tony James and Dr Robert Williams; Industrial partner: GSK – PhD project

 - Novel sensors for rapid detection of bacterial infections with Dr Nuno Reis and Professor Tony James – 2nd MRes project

-- Fluorophore Labeled Peptides As Parkinson’s Diagnostics with Dr Jody Mason and Professor Tony James – 1st MRes project
+- Fluorophore Labeled Peptides As Parkinson’s Diagnostics with Professor Jody Mason and Professor Tony James – 1st MRes project